cm4twc-org/cm4twccontrib-artemis/README.rst

-A cm4twc-compliant version of the distributed hydrological model Artemis
+A unifhy-compliant version of the distributed hydrological model Artemis
 ------------------------------------------------------------------------

 Artemis provides a simple runoff production model designed to be